 Rapid Eye Movement sleep is commonly known as REM sleep or REMS.
-REM can be described as a rather unique phase of mammalian sleep: it’s characterised by:
+REM can be described as a rather unique phase of mammalian sleep.

 - The sleeper’s propensity to dream vivid dreams,

 - Low muscle tone throughout the body, and